 What is Computational Mathematics?

-Until recently, solving industrial-sized problems was next to impossible.
-But with computational mathematics, you can harness the power of computers to generate and run mathematical models – analyzing data for quantitative, real-world solutions.
+Solving industrial-sized problems was next to impossible until recently.
+You’ll harness the power of computers and data to generate and run mathematical models that understand trends and find industrial-sized solutions.

-You’ll learn how to code mathematical models to solve problems in business, economics, engineering, environment, finance, medicine and science, and earn a degree that combines math and computer science to give you a competitive edge.
+Learn how to code data driven mathematical models to solve problems in business, finance, medicine, science, and technology.
+Gain a competitive edge by combining math, statistics, optimization, and computer science in one degree.

 - Available as a co-op or regular program